AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 At the center $x=(0.5,0.5)$, April's margin is $0.70$, giving
 $L_{\mathrm{clean}}\approx0.403$.
 An attack can reach $(0.26,0.26)$, where the margin is $0.22$ and the loss is approximately $0.589$.
-Part 5's exact proof tells us that this attack happened to find a worst-case point.
+Part 5's exact proof confirms that this point attains the worst-case margin.

 The sound DeepPoly lower margin $-0.02$ gives
 $L_{\mathrm{cert}}\approx0.703$.
 At the same radius, IBP gives